rsdoiel/antenna/snapshots.md

 <p>OpenAI has hit $10 billion in annual recurring revenue less than three years after launching its popular ChatGPT chatbot.</p>
 <p>The figure includes sales  from the company’s consumer products, ChatGPT business products and its application programming interface, or API.
 It excludes licensing revenue from Microsoft and large one-time deals, according to an OpenAI spokesperson.</p>
 <p>For all of last year, OpenAI was around $5.5 billion in ARR. [...]</p>
+<p>As of late March, OpenAI said it supports 500 million weekly active users.
+The company announced earlier this month that it has three million paying business users, up from the two million it reported in February.</p>
 </blockquote>
 <p>So these new numbers represent nearly double the ARR figures for last year.